Simple Self Moving Tips from our Newest Employee

 DIY Moving Is Affordable

-Many people underestimate just how affordable a self move really can be.
+Many people underestimate just how affordable a DIY move really can be.
 Having friends help could add up when paying for drinks, lunch, etc. Time is also a key issue when having a DIY move done with friends.
 An experienced mover can get the job done in half the time and the right way.

 Planning Is Important